DiGyt/cateyes/README.md

 Currently available gaze classification algorithms are:
 - [NSLR-HMM](https://github.com/pupil-labs/nslr-hmm): Pekkanen, J., & Lappi, O. (2017).
 A new and general approach to signal denoising and eye movement classification based on segmented linear regression.
 Scientific reports, 7(1), 1-13.
 - [REMoDNaV](https://github.com/psychoinformatics-de/remodnav): Dar *, A. H., Wagner *, A. S. & Hanke, M. (2019).
 REMoDNaV: Robust Eye Movement Detection for Natural Viewing. bioRxiv.
 DOI: 10.1101/619254
-- I-DT dispersion-based algorithm: Salvucci, D. D., & Goldberg, J. H. (2000).
+- [I-DT dispersion-based algorithm](https://dl.acm.org/doi/10.1145/355017.355028): Salvucci, D. D., & Goldberg, J. H. (2000).
 Identifying fixations and saccades in eye-tracking protocols.
-In Proceedings of the 2000 symposium on Eye tracking research & applications (pp. 71-78).
+In Proceedings of the 2000 symposium on Eye tracking research & applications.
-- I-VT velocity-based algorithm: Salvucci, D. D., & Goldberg, J. H. (2000).
+- [I-VT velocity-based algorithm](https://dl.acm.org/doi/10.1145/355017.355028): Salvucci, D. D., & Goldberg, J. H. (2000).
 Identifying fixations and saccades in eye-tracking protocols.
-In Proceedings of the 2000 symposium on Eye tracking research & applications (pp. 71-78).
+In Proceedings of the 2000 symposium on Eye tracking research & applications.

 Of course we will aim to include more gaze classification algorithms in the future.
 Suggestions and links to implementations are always welcome.